Abstract commensurators of lattices in Lie groups

 \bold{Acknowledgements:} I am pleased to acknowledge helpful conversations with Matt Emerton, Wouter van Limbeek, Madhav Nori, John Sun, Preston Wake, Alex Wright, and Kevin Wortman.
 I am deeply grateful to Dave Morris for many helpful conversations and correspondences about lattices in Lie groups.
 Benson Farb and Wouter van Limbeek provided helpful comments on early drafts of this paper.
+The anonymous referee provided many comments and suggestions that significantly improved the exposition of this paper.
 Above all, I am immensely thankful to Benson Farb for setting me on my feet and providing me with support and encouragement as I learned to walk.